Before I start off with what online reputation management is, let me present a scenario for you to consider:

 As mentioned earlier, people tend to turn to the internet for solutions and products.
 With the rise in the number of smartphones and smart devices such as the Amazon Echo and Google Home, users have instant access to your business information and reviews.

 This being the case, users also expect businesses to be just as active in responding to their reviews and queries.
-In fact, a recent survey shows that 52% of people expect your brand to respond to their reviews.
+In fact, a recent article shows that 52% of people expect your brand to respond to their reviews.

 If you do not have a good ORM strategy in place, it is highly possible that you might miss out on the chance to interact with these customers and convert them into repeat customers.